fusor/catasb/README.md

 * Adding switch to run a non-containerized broker on the vm via shared directory for easy broker development workflow + scripts to reset catalog.

+**TODO:**
+Broker route is not going to work from the service catalog, since the route resolves to `127.0.0.1`.
+Probably want to configure the router to use a public ip of the vagrant machine or the internal service address of the running ASB.

 ### Stage1

 #### Binaries